pciet/goc/growarray/README.md

 In terms of a historic computer department of people, perhaps a pointer can be thought of as one computer walking down the hall to get the result of another computer's calculation for input into their own calculations.
 The pointed to math result can be reused by writing it down on a new sheet of paper instead of taking the paper with the original calculations.
 It's not an exact analogy for pointers but might help in thinking how new computing memory is used.

-For new computers pointers also represent arrays of things by pointing to the start of the array in memory which is the topic for the rest of this essay.
+For new computers pointers can also represent arrays of things by pointing to the start of the array in memory which is the topic for the rest of this essay.

 ## No repeats